Hollywood Wax Museum Branson: Overview

 The museum is part of the Hollywood Wax Museum Entertainment Center, owned and operated by descendants of Spoony Singh.

-It claims to be the most photographed landmark in the area since it opened in 1996, with its own 150-foot-long Hollywood version of Mount Rushmore.
+It opened in 1996, with its own 150-foot-long Hollywood version of Mount Rushmore.

 After a $5 million renovation in 2009, which included the addition of the 40-foot Great Ape of Branson, it was recognized with the 2011 Branson Beautification Award.
 The designation accounted for the owner's addition of other attractions surrounding the Hollywood Wax Museum including Castle of Chaos, Hannah's Maze of Mirrors, and Shoot for the Stars Mini-Golf.

 In 2016, the facility was a founding member of the 76 Entertainment Community Improvement District (CID) and is slated to be part of the first phase of redeveloping the Highway 76 thoroughfare.
 In October 2014, the company also purchased 13-acre The Grand Palace property in Branson, MO, though future plans have not been announced.